 in

-Low-Sodium Fast-food Options: Taco Bells, Subway, McDonald’s
+Low Sodium Fast Food Options: Taco Bells, Subway, McDonald’s

 Low-Sodium Fast-food Options

 A list of low sodium fast food options is presented here.
-The aim is to help people with heart diseases, hypertension, and kidney diseases choose the meal that has the lowest amounts of salt and enjoy it at the same time.
+The aim is to help people with heart disease, hypertension, and kidney diseases choose the meal that has the lowest amounts of salt and enjoy it at the same time.

-However, apart from salt, fast foods also contain lots of calories and are mostly fried, their use should be minimized.
+However, apart from salt, fast foods also contain lots of calories and are mostly fried, so their use should be minimized.

 People who want to stay fit or have some chronic health conditions like high blood pressure often shift to a low-sodium diet.